exbotanical/http-factory/README.md

 ## <a name="docs"></a> Documentation

-By default, the `withCredentials` property is set to false.
-Similarly, requests are - by default - sent with a Content-Type header of application/json.
+By default, requests are sent with a Content-Type header of application/json.
 UTF-8 encoding is set by default, and all request bodies will be serialized.

 To change this behavior, you can provide your own Axios options to the constructor:

 ```js
 const client = new HttpClient({ baseURL: 'https://some-domain.com/api/' });
 ```

-You can chain interceptors, transformers, and dev loggers onto the constructor invocation:
+You can chain interceptors, transformers, and dev loggers onto the client object:

 ```js
 const client = new HttpClient({ ...options })